opensearch-project/documentation-website/_security-analytics/threat-intelligence/api/threat-intel-api.md

 # Threat intelligence APIs

-Use the following APIs to interact with threat intelligence in Security Analytics.
+OpenSearch provides several APIs that allow you to set up and interact with your threat intelligence feeds.